Family Medicine

 Director’s Letter

 Welcome to the United Memorial Medical Center’s Family Medicine Residency.
 We are a devoted group of individuals who share the common goal of excellent care for our patients.
 We also have a strong sense of fairness and work hard to promote a diverse and compassionate environment that values every person.
-Over this past year we have enjoyed being able to connect physically again with our community post- COVID through participation in health fairs for kids, Batavia Pride events, the United Way Day of Caring and more.
-We have enhanced our educational and clinical offering in Behavioral Health with new faculty and a stronger connection with our Psychiatry residency.
-Our faculty have also been trained in Point of Care Ultrasound and are enthusiastically sharing this training with our residents.
+Over this past year we have strengthened ties with our community through participation in health fairs for kids, Batavia Pride events, the United Way Day of Caring and more.
+Looking forward to this fall, we will be moving in to a new clinic space in the Batavia Health Campus which includes our new YMCA, Healthy Living and the Baby Café.

 Our residents spend the majority of their time and see their primary care patients in Batavia NY, a fun and family-friendly town in Western NY.
-In this rural location, they learn to develop broad skills in all areas of family medicine and work as the only residents in our community hospital.
-Our residents also have the chance to grow their own teaching skills as they work with a large group of 3rd and 4th year medical students from Lake Erie College of Osteopathic Medicine.
-For our residents looking to grow their osteopathic skills, we have a strong hands-on curriculum and osteopathic recognition.
+In this rural location, they learn to develop broad skills in all areas of Family Medicine and work as the only residents in our community hospital.
+Our residents also have the chance to grow their own teaching skills as they work with 3rd and 4th year medical students from Lake Erie College of Osteopathic Medicine.
+For our residents looking to nurture their osteopathic skills, we have a strong hands on curriculum and ACGME osteopathic recognition.

 Even with our rural program base, our residency is part of Rochester Regional Health, a large medical group with access to cutting-edge medical practices.
-Our residents do complete a few of their rotations in our tertiary care hospital in Rochester, NY giving them exposure to a larger urban medical setting.
+Our residents do complete a few of their rotations in our tertiary care hospital in Rochester, NY giving them exposure to an urban medical setting.

 Each year, our faculty enjoy watching as our residents develop into caring and excellent physicians who are capable of providing comprehensive patient care.
-With a smaller resident class size, we are able to individualize learning plans to best prepare residents for their future careers and our graduating class from last year is now happily working in outpatient Family Medicine, Geriatrics and Sports Medicine fellowships.
+With a smaller resident class size, we are able to individualize learning plans to best prepare residents for their future careers which in recent years has included outpatient Family Medicine, hospitalist positions, faculty positions and fellowships in Geriatrics and Sports Medicine.
 We share a personal commitment to our residents to help them develop and thrive, even during the challenging but ultimately rewarding time of residency.

 Elizabeth Loomis, MD